evilive3000/csc511hw1/README.md

 #CSC511  Programming Assignment #1 Spring 2020

-###4 points
-Due March 4, 2020 in class as hard copy printout
+_4 points.
+Due March 4, 2020 in class as hard copy printout_

 This is a signature assignment.
 Its aim is to provide assessment for ITU of student proficiency in this course across various sections and terms of this course.